myersm0/werkverzeichnis/README.md

 # werkverzeichnis
 **werkverzeichnis** (German: "catalog of works") provides human- and machine-readable data about classical compositions: catalog numbers, keys, instrumentation, movement structures, and attribution history.

 The name comes from the well-known *Bach-Werke-Verzeichnis* (catalog of Bach's works), but the scope is broader.
 Catalogs have accumulated over centuries for each composer — BWV for Bach, Köchel-Verzeichnis for Mozart, opus numbers for most Romantic composers, and dozens more.
-This project aims to bring all these disparate systems together under one simple, structured, queryable format.
+This project aims to bring these disparate systems together under a simple, structured format.

 > [!NOTE]
 > ## Overlap in scope with MusicBrainz